 If you’ve only got a few hours between appointments or before your bedtime, you can add in some new design elements and wake up to a new space.

-- Create a gallery wall – You can change up your existing wall or create a new one by adding in pieces not typically found in your living room.
+- Create a gallery wall – You can change up your existing wall or create a new one by adding in pieces not typically found in your living room, suggests The Spruce.
 Lay them out on the floor first to test pieces out.
 You can wing it, add pictures along a plumb line, or work within a boundary.

 - Rearrange the furniture – It seems simple, but a change of placement can refresh your room.
 Maybe you always put the couch on that wall, so try something new.
 Rearrange until you find something that you just love, and don’t be afraid to try risks.